-ART APPRECIATION (H) (5)
+Art Appreciation (H) (5)

 Introduction to the visual arts.
 Painting, drawing, sculpture and architecture will be examined as art forms and for their role in human history.
 Students will be introduced to a variety of art media and techniques.

-DRAWING I-III (H) (5)
+Drawing I (H) (5)

-An introduction to the fundamentals of three dimensional design.
+An introduction to the fundamentals of three-dimensional design.
 Assignments include a variety of subject matter and materials.
 All are welcome.

 An overview of computer programs used to create images for print and screen, still and moving.
 Gain basic skills in design and programs by creating digital art work in a series of assignments.

-Problem solving in basic graphic design.
+Problem solving in basic type and graphic design.
 A sequence of studio projects demonstrate students' ability to create, design and prepare art for reproduction.
-Lectures explore graphic design as a business and an art form.
-Prerequisite: ART 130 or ART 151 or permission of instructor.
+Prerequisite: ART 130 or instructor permission.

-GRAPHIC DESIGN II (5)
+Graphic Design II (5)

 An introduction to fiber art history and techniques with an emphasis on traditional, hand-manipulated processes such as basketry, felting, dyeing and simple loom work.

-DIGITAL PHOTOGRAPHY (H) (5)
+Digital Photography (H) (5)

 An introduction to digital photography as an expressive art form.
 Students will explore the creative and technical requirements of digital imaging, as well as examine the contributions of contemporary fine artists working in this medium.
 Prerequisite: basic computer experience required.

-ART HISTORY: ANCIENT (D) (H) (5)
+Art History: Ancient (D) (H) (5)